camillabrigandi/ADM-HW2/README.md

 This file contains the answers to the following homework questions:
 - Reserche Questions (RQs)
 - AWS Question (AWSQ)
+- - There is also a folder named 'AWSQ' that contains a jupyter file with all explantion for solving thee AWS question part.
+There is also a screenshot for the status of the server using '$htop' command.
 - Algorithmic Question (AQ)
+- - in AQ folder, there is also a jupyter file dedicated to solve Algorithmic Question and calculate the Big O and the performance of the most optimal code.

 - CLQ: There is a folder named Command-line that contains both 'commandline_LLM.sh' and 'commandline_original.sh' files.
 - - The 'commandline_original.sh' file, includes 3 lines of code to retrive the data out of 'series.json' file.